About

 The time, space, clay and tools enable the process to realise the concept and idea.

-Either wheel thrown, wheel thrown and altered or handbuilt by slab, pinch or coil technique - the forms created are ready for the surface consideration.
+Either wheel thrown, wheel thrown and altered or hand-built by slab, pinch or coil technique - the forms created are ready for the surface consideration.
+Singular objects or an installation of forms articulate the research based intentions.

 Carve

 Carving to various depths enhances the form of the vessel and the surface.
+This is my most common approach to the surface.
 The carving begins at a point, like a drawing, and then describes the outline, the spaces in between and the detail.
-Sometimes I use just one tool type, a wire ended carving tool and have even worn through the wire!
-Sometimes I use more specialist carving tools.
+Sometimes I use just one tool type, a wire ended carving tool and repeatedly wear through the wire!
+Sometimes I use more specialist carving tools, like those I have used and bought in Jingdezhen, China.

-The state of the clay when you carve impacts on the surface finish.
-Leatherhard is ideal for carving.
+The type of clay, porcelain or stoneware clay, and the state of the clay when you carve impacts on the surface finish.
+Leather-hard is ideal for some carving, while less moisture in clay is required for other carving techniques.
 Maintaining the clay at the same ‘wetness’ for the entire carving process is desirable as it enables a consistent visual effect.

 Fire